Jaxon1111/siem_the_nightowl/README.md

 ﻿
 # Introduction
 siem_the_nightowl is a code that reports IP addresses and Domain's CVE vulnerabilities, certificates, and risk scores.
 Registering mail information sends a security check mail when a vbulnerability is found.
-This program uses Criminal IP's API, and this site has 10k credits available monthly.
+This program uses Criminal IP's API, and this site has monthly credits available to users even with just a free account.

 # Prerequisites